The Lie That Your Past Disqualifies You

 When you stop running from your story and start running with it, everything shifts.

-Because here’s what happens when you finally own your story: You give other women permission to own theirs.
+And listen, when you finally own your story, you give other women permission to own theirs.

 God doesn’t call the qualified.
 He qualifies the called.